termpaint/termpaint/doc/termpaintx.rst

   Creates an integration and a terminal object with the given options and connects them to work together.
   The integration is returned and the terminal object is made available via the ``terminal`` out-parameter.

-  It also runs terminal autodetection and applies detected input processing quirks, initializes full screen mode using :c:func:`termpaint_terminal_setup_fullscreen()` and sets up a watchdog process to restore the terminal to it's normal state if the main application suddenly terminates (e.g. a crash).
+  It also runs terminal auto-detection and applies detected input processing quirks, initializes full screen mode using :c:func:`termpaint_terminal_setup_fullscreen()` and sets up a watchdog process to restore the terminal to it's normal state if the main application suddenly terminates (e.g. a crash).